jcridev/mdde/registry/README.md

 ## Install shared dependencies

-If you want to install the shared dependencies into the local maven repository, you can choose whichmodules you require.
-For example for YCSB MDDE Redis tcp based client, you can run the following commands
+If you want to install the shared dependencies into the local maven repository, you can choose which modules you require.
+For example, for YCSB MDDE Redis TCP based client, you can run the following commands.

 ```
 cd ./mdde-registry